ChnMasterOG/tp78_v2/README-EN.md

 <a href="./README.md">简体中文</a> <a href="./README-EN.md">English</a>
 </div>

 TP78 is a three mode mechanical keyboard project based on CH528M.
 It is designed to meet the four fundamental needs of portable wireless, custom, shortcut keys and trackpoint.
 TP78 is based on the 75% keyboard configuration and uses a touchbar to achieve the left, middle and right buttons.
 OLED, USB HUB and magnetic interface are also integrated.
-TP78 shell can be printed and assembled by bambulab A1mini or other 3D printers. **(Join QQ group 678606780 for learning more and communications)**
+TP78 shell can be printed and assembled by bambulab A1mini or other 3D printers. **(Join QQ group: ①678606780(full), ②904775488 for learning more and communications)**

 ![TP78](resources/TP78V2.jpg)V2.0 ：Video shown in bilibili：[【软软核】为自己做一把小红点三模键盘\_哔哩哔哩\_bilibili](https://www.bilibili.com/video/BV1Ho4y1b78t/)